gwijthoff/sof_talk/sof_talk.md

 > The cyberpunks are perhaps the first SF generation to grow up not only within the literary tradition of science fiction but in a truly science-fictional world.

-While critical discussions on science fictionality were launched in order to describe certain contours of the contemporary moment, the sense that the world has caught up with its own fantastic dreams is not a recent development, and eslewhere in my project I write on precisely this problem of how the present both comes to terms with and avoids identifying itself as the present that past ages had imagined.
-Many film and media scholars have remarked for some time on the inherent science fictionality of media technologies and their realignment of our sense of time and space, cinema foremost among them.^[Michelson, Annette, “Bodies in Space: Film as ‘Carnal Knowledge,’” *Artforum* Vol. 7 No. 6 (1969), pp. 54-63.
-Michelson, Annette, “On the Eve of the Future: The Reasonable Facsimile and the Philosophical Toy,” *October* vol. 29 (Summer, 1984).
-Bukatman, Scott, “Who Programs You?
-The Science Fiction of the Spectacle,” in *Alien Zone: Cultural Theory and Contemporary Science Fiction Cinema,* ed.
-Annette Kuhn (London: Verso, 1990), pp. 196-213.
-Bukatman, Scott, “There’s Always Tommorowland: Disney and the Hypercinematic Experience,” *October* 57 (Summer 1991), pp. 55-78.]
+However, while critical discussions on science fictionality were launched in order to describe certain contours of the contemporary moment, the sense that the world has caught up with its own fantastic dreams is not a recent development.
+In other words, everyday forms of estrangement are not specific to the rise of electronic or digital media.
+Many film scholars, for instance, have remarked for some time on the inherent science fictionality of *historically* new media, the way, for instance, early cinema realigned audiences' sense of time and space.

-The question I'm interested in is what type of literary, or rather “fictional” history would result if this approach to science fiction as a particular form of everyday experience was projected back into a reevaluation of the genre as a whole, rather than confined to a particular historical moment within it.
-Instead of understanding “science fictionality” as the product of a postmodern accretion of images and narratives, how might we instead revise our understanding of science fiction’s literary history so that it might be seen as a structural inheritance of the genre’s very origins?

-    [TABLE THIS -- find a new pivot point with these cinema and SF articles, as a way of talking about the production and representation of "the new" as a topic in media history.  gets us into "what's new about new media" territory.  gesture towards this quicly and move on]

-It is precisely this production of the strange and wondrous new—which as Wendy Chun reminds us, is itself “a historical category linked to the rise of modernity”—that science fiction calls into question.
-By definition, the new should be a kind of singularity, utterly unexpected and irremediable, an experience that exceeds any known analog:  “the new should have no precedent, should break with the everyday, and thus should be difficult, if not impossible to describe.
-If something is new—that is known or made for the first time—then we should, according to Descartes in his influential definition of the new, fall into a passionate state of wonder or surprise.”

-Chun astutely calls attention to the way that in technological modernity, the new is constructed in advance of any actual encounter with the supposedly unfamiliar object:

-> Actually using the Internet, for instance, is banal in comparison to its pre-mass usage filmic, televisual, and print representations.
-To call X 'new' is to categorize it, to describe and prescribe it, while at the same time to insist that X is wonderful, singular, without opposite or precedent.
-This insistence more often than not erases X's previous existence (case in point, the 'discovery' of the 'new world.').

-Similarly, Tom Gunning describes the “rhetorical tropes and discursive practices” that have benefitted from the valorization of the new in modernity, with its ever-shorter circuits between astonishment and second nature, amazement and explanation:
+This is not just a phenomenological argument.
+Tom Gunning describes the “rhetorical tropes and discursive practices” that have benefitted from the valorization of the new in modernity, with its ever-shorter circuits between astonishment and second-nature:

 > . . . surprise is learned, fostered and expressed by discursive practices whose implementation brings profit to someone: merchants, policy makers, civic fathers justifying municipal power plants, or any one of a number of interested parties.
 Modernity must partly be understood as learning to be surprised by certain innovations, a discourse which valorizes and directs our attention to such changes and the excitement they can provoke.

-For science fiction to represent the new, then, presents a paradox.
-Without a rhetorical framework within which to project and make sense of the new, it would never become legible to us in the first place.
-But the way in which science fiction challenges us to imagine the fantastic through things at hand is what provides it with its productive potential for new forms of knowledge about our world.
-As Frederic Jameson argues, science fiction’s “deepest vocation is over and over again to demonstrate and to dramatize our incapacity to imagine the future,” radical difference, otherness, or Utopia.
+So the question I'm interested in is what type of literary -- or rather “fictional” history -- would result if this approach to science fiction as a particular form of everyday experience was projected back into a reevaluation of the genre as a whole, rather than confined to a particular historical moment within it.
+Instead of understanding “science fictionality” as the product of a postmodern accretion of images and narratives, or as the product of digital media's rise, how might we instead revise our understanding of science fiction’s history so that it might be seen as a structural inheritance of the genre’s very origins?

-So, in looking at the extraliterary history of everyday estrangement profiled by Chun and Gunning and its constitutive role in the history of science fiction, we will want to ask what is “dramatized” by the historical specificities of the new in the early twentieth century.
-What were the “rhetorical tropes and discursive practices” of the new drawn upon by scientifiction, the forms of technological experience the genre sought to represent, and what were the forms of knowledge that such representations produced?
-An excavation of early science fiction has implications not only for science fiction studies (which largely ignore this period in the history of the genre), but also for media studies and the question of the scale at which it begins to select its objects of study.
-At what point does the study of media transition from a question of technical specificity to one of cultural form:  the electrical impulse, the circuit, the individual device or its content, the delivery infrastructure, or system standards?
+In looking at the extraliterary history of estrangement in the early twentieth century, we will want to ask: what were the “rhetorical tropes and discursive practices” of the new drawn upon by scientifiction?
+What were the forms of technological experience the genre sought to represent?
+And, what kinds of knowledge did such representations enable?

-This was a formative moment for not only science fiction but media studies itself.
-In looking at the ways that amateur experimenter magazines sought to describe and reproduce the estranging effects of new technologies, we will witness the emergence of a critical discourse on media long before it became a topic of academic inquiry.

-[What was drawn upon in constructing an idea of the new?
-Look at these magazines' understanding of their own material specificities]

 * * * * * *

-# Dime Novel Heritage
+# Dime Novels & Popular Science

 With most critical histories of science fiction focusing on European precursors such as utopian novels, the fantastic journey, and political satire, the dime novel remains one of the most understudied precursors to science fiction.
 This is perhaps also the case for the history of American fiction more broadly, considering Bruce Franklin’s influential argument that the dime novel was the dominant literary form in America between the Civil War and World War I.